cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 ---

 ## cardano-wallet-js
-`cardano-wallet-js` is a javascript/typescript SDK for Cardano with a several functionalities.
+`cardano-wallet-js` is a javascript/typescript SDK for Cardano with several functionalities.
 You can use it as a client for the official [cardano-wallet](https://github.com/input-output-hk/cardano-wallet) and also to create Native Tokens and NFTs.

 ## Table of Contents